Master of Arts in Higher Education (MAHE)

 - Student Leadership

 Accepted students will receive information regarding Assistantship Interview Day.
 This will include position descriptions for each available assistantship.
-To see descriptions of recent assistantships and to better understand the many types of assistantship opportunities offered, please view Assistantships available Fall 2018.
+To see descriptions of recent assistantships and to better understand the many types of assistantship opportunities offered, please view the Fall 2018 Assistantships.

 - The Assistantship Interview Day will allow students to interview with a variety of assistantship supervisors, as well as meet current students and faculty, and get connected with their new cohort.